-For example, if you’ve never done wrist rolls before, and fashion a device with which to do this or use the one at your gym, your forearms and wrists will fatigue very quickly.
+For example, if you’ve never done wrist rolls against resistance before, and create a device with which to do this or use the device at your gym, your forearms and wrists will fatigue very quickly.

 You’ll then probably start convincing yourself you have weakness.

 If your forearms have a pathological weakness, you’ll know it.
 Anything that involves wrist action and gripping will falter, such as grabbing a half gallon milk carton out of the refrigerator with one hand and pouring the milk.